Daniel-KM/Omeka-S-module-Access/README.md

 In public front-end, a dashboard is added for guest users.
 The link is available in the guest user board (`/s/my-site/guest/access-resource`).

+### Embargo

+The embargo works only on the media files currently: metadata are always visible.

+An option in the config can be used to use it with or without the restricted access.

+To create an embargo on a file, simply set the dates in `curation:dateStart` and/or `curation:dateEnd`.

+It is recommended to use the datatype "numeric timestamp" from the module [Numeric Datatypes], but a literal is fine.
+The date must be an iso one (`2022-03-14`).
+A time can be set too (`2022-03-14T12:34:56`).

+A check is automatically done when an anonymous visitor or a restricted user is accessing a restricted file.
+In that case, the media may be set public automatically when the embargo is finished.
+For all other cases, a job may be run, for example once a day.
+A cron task can be used through the script designed to run task of the module [Easy Admin].

+The job does not update the resource when the visibility is not logical, for example when the resource have been set public with a date of end of embargo.
+Of course, don't set a date of end of embargo if the record is not ready or when it should remain private.

 TODO
 ----